Gstorm3005/Business-Management-Software/README.md

 4. Follow On-screen Instructions:
 Once the program is running, follow the on-screen instructions to navigate through different functionalities and manage your business effectively.

-## Contributing

-Contributions to the Business Management System project are welcome!
-Whether you're interested in adding new features, fixing bugs, or improving documentation, your contributions help make this project better for everyone.
-To contribute:

-1. Fork the repository and create your branch (`git checkout -b feature/awesome-feature`).
-2. Commit your changes (`git commit -am 'Add some awesome feature'`).
-3. Push to your branch (`git push origin feature/awesome-feature`).
-4. Open a pull request and describe your changes in detail.